I'm surprised how much I learn about JavaScript every single day.

 For those who didn't understand, here's a simpler version of what BE said.

-• Function declarations can only exist at the top level, or inside other functions.
-They cannot be inside the if statement.
+is a function declaration.- Function declarations can only exist at the top level, or inside other functions.
+They cannot be inside the

 So, BE's explanation that this is not a bug is valid.
 This is a gray area in the spec, and the browser is free to implement it the way it wants.